 It’s well documented that excessive alcohol consumption is a common risk factor for obesity.
 However, drinking even small amounts of alcohol can make it very difficult for you to lose weight.
 No matter what type of alcoholic beverage you consume, the alcohol itself contains 7 calories per gram, almost double what most carbohydrates and proteins have (4 calories per gram).

 Additionally, calories from alcohol are often referred to as “empty calories” because they can not be converted to glycogen and used as energy–your body can’t do anything with them.

 Alcohol dehydrates you, it’s a simple fact.
 One of the byproducts of this is a disruption of blood flow that lessons the amount of oxygen getting to your skin.
 This makes your skin dry and reduces its elasticity, leading to pigmented spots and wrinkles.
 If you cut out alcohol and properly hydrate instead, it’ll do wonders for your skin.

 For most people, alcohol consumption tends to coincide with other less-than-stellar choices when it comes to their overall well being.
 A night out binge drinking often involves poor hydration, unhealthy foods and staying up later than normal, which causes a disruption in sleep consistency and regular bedtime routines.

 There’s also the notion of addition by subtraction–if you’re not drinking, whatever else you’re doing instead is probably better for your body (and immune system).
 Whether it’s going to bed earlier, getting in some extra exercise, or even just kicking back on the couch and reading a book, it’s a healthier experience than drinking.

 If you’re participating in an alcohol-free month this year, you’ll likely notice fairly quickly that the benefits of not drinking are reflected in your WHOOP data.
-Among other things, after going alcohol free in October you’ll see higher HRV, lower resting heart rates, fewer disturbances in your sleep, more time spent in the restorative stages of sleep, better recoveries and an ability to take on greater amounts of strain.
+Among other things, you’ll see higher HRV, lower resting heart rates, fewer disturbances in your sleep, more time spent in the restorative stages of sleep, better recoveries, and an ability to take on greater amounts of strain.